makubacki/tianocore.github.io/Commit-Message-Format.md

   * Changes for CVE fixes need to append CVE number in `Brief-single-line-summary`.
 The format is `Pkg-Module: Brief-single-line-summary (CVE-Year-Number)`.
 Its length should be less than 92 characters.
 * Blank lines should be an empty line with no whitespace.
 * `Full-commit-message` is the full message describing the change.
-Its first line may be the bugzilla URL.
 It may include test items that have been verified.
   * Line length should be less than 76 characters when possible.
 * Signatures is one or more lines with signatures.
 Please see the [[Commit Signature Format]] page for more information.
 * The entire log message should use only standard ASCII text characters